jodyphelan/kounta/README.md

 ### Using kmer count files

-Format of files should be a space delimited file with two columns containing the kmer in the first and the count in the second.
-The files can be also be gzipped.
+Files should have two space-delimited columns containing the kmer in the first and the count in the second.
+The files need to be sorted (on the kmer column) and can be also be gzipped.

 ```
 % ls *.kmers.txt